plainC/wrest/README.md

-Building a REST service with Wrest could not be easier in C. Just write a dynamically loaded [library of functions](https://github.com/plainC/wrest/blob/master/src/rest.c) that implement the REST commands.
+Building a REST service with Wrest could not be easier in C. Just write a dynamically loaded [library of functions](https://github.com/plainC/wrest/blob/master/src/rest.c) that implement the REST methods.
 When the server is started, use `-m PATH` option to load a specific REST service.
+Each REST method is implemented as a separate callback which gets a parsed HTTP request as an argument.

 ## To Build